dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2619: Creative professionals enhance cultural and social depth.
+### T2619: Society would lack creativity and emotional depth without writers and artists.

 |Support|
 |---|